 Our current catalog of allele-specific SNVs is detected from lymphoblastoid cell lines (LCLs), which is also the predominant cell-line type in the literature.
 However, it has already been known that there is considerable variability in regulation of gene expression in different tissues.52 Data from projects, such as GTEx39, which has more functional assays and sequencing in other tissues and cell lines can be incorporated to provide a more complete allele-specific analysis.
 Furthermore, our search for datasets shows a dearth of personal genomes with corresponding ChIP-seq and RNA-seq data in non-European populations.
 It could be a strong reflection on the lack of large-scale functional genomics assays in specific ethnic groups – a concern echoed previously in population genetics.53 Since many allele-specific variants have been found to be rare at both the individual and the sub-population level, it is of great interest and importance that more individuals of diverse ancestries be represented.

-In conclusion, there is great utility in integrating existing data, especially across a large collection of genomes.
+In conclusion, there is great value in integrating existing data, especially across a large collection of genomes.
 However, it is essential to harmonize heterogeneous datasets in a uniform fashion.
-As more diverse and accurate personal genomes with haplotype information47–49 and their corresponding functional genomics data become available, an allele-specific approach to detect many allele-specific SNVs for a single personal genome will increase the number of rare allele-specific SNVs detected.
+As more diverse and accurate personal genomes with haplotype information54–56 and their corresponding functional genomics data become available, an approach to detect many allele-specific SNVs for a single personal genome will improve annotations of rare SNVs.
 AlleleDB is easily scaled to accommodate new individual genomes, tissue and cell types.
 Additionally, the database allows the visualization of ASB and ASE together conveniently.
 By building the resource using the individuals and variants from the 1000 Genomes Project, AlleleDB can also serve as an allele-specific annotation of the 1000 Genomes Project variant catalog.

 METHODS